10 Must-Use Microsoft Teams Tools For Your Business

 - Deleting messages

 You can install a universal by clicking here.
-Your first three universal channels are free.
+Your first channel with up to three orgainizations is free.